UniversalViewer/universalviewer/README.md

 To build the distribution version of the UV, just run (on the command line, in the `universalviewer` folder):

 	  grunt build

-A versioned `uv-major.minor.patch` folder along with compressed .zip and .tar files will appear in the `/dist` folder.
-Use these in your website, or alternatively use:
+This will create a `uv.m.m.p.zip` in the `examples` respository.
+Alternatively use:

     npm install universalviewer --save